1998v7/Advances-in-Partial-Label-Learning/README.md

 # Advances-in-Partial-Label-Learning

-Related task
+Related repository
 * [Learning with noisy labels](https://github.com/weijiaheng/Advances-in-Label-Noise-Learning)
 * [Learning with Partial Labels/Complementary Labels](https://github.com/wu-dd/Advances-in-Partial-and-Complementary-Label-Learning)

-* If you have any problems or suggestions about this topic, please contact 1998v7@gmail.com.
+* If you have any problems or suggestions about this repository, please contact 1998v7@gmail.com.

 ### Papers & Code in 2022
 -----